Flag of the United States Marine Corps: History

-Orders were issued on 2 April 1921 which directed all national colors be manufactured without the yellow fringe and without the words "U.S. Marine Corps" embroidered on the red stripe.
-This was followed by an order dated 14 March 1922, retiring from use all national colors still in use with yellow fringe or wording on the flag.
+Orders were issued on April 2, 1921 which directed all national colors be manufactured without the yellow fringe and without the words "U.S. Marine Corps" embroidered on the red stripe.
+This was followed by an order dated March 14, 1922, retiring from use all national colors still in use with yellow fringe or wording on the flag.
 Following World War I, the Army practice of attaching silver bands carrying inscriptions enumerating specific decorations and battles was adopted.
-This practice was discontinued on 23 January 1961.
+This practice was discontinued on January 23, 1961.

-Marine Corps Order No. 4 of 18 April 1925 designated gold and scarlet as the official colors of the U.S. Marine Corps.
-These colors, however, were not reflected in the official Marine Corps standard until 18 January 1939, when a new design incorporating the new colors was approved.
+Marine Corps Order No. 4 of April 18, 1925 designated gold and scarlet as the official colors of the U.S. Marine Corps.
+These colors, however, were not reflected in the official Marine Corps standard until January 18, 1939, when a new design incorporating the new colors was approved.
 The design was essentially that of today's Marine Corps standard.

 For a brief time following World War I, the inscribing of battle honors directly on the colors of a unit was in practice, but realization that a multiplicity of honors and the limited space on the colors made the system impractical, and the procedure was discontinued.
-On 29 July 1936, a Marine Corps Board recommended that the Army system of attaching streamers to the staff of the organizational colors be adopted.
-Such a system was finally authorized by Marine Corps Order No. 157, dated 3 November 1939, and is currently in practice.
+On July 29, 1936, a Marine Corps Board recommended that the Army system of attaching streamers to the staff of the organizational colors be adopted.
+Such a system was finally authorized by Marine Corps Order No. 157, dated November 3, 1939, and is currently in practice.
 Devices are embroidered onto the streamer to denote special recognition or repeat awards.
 Unlike the Army and Air Force flags, only a single streamer is utilized for a single campaign, with the exception of those streamers that require more than eight devices, the maximum any one streamer may hold.
 Devices are only authorized for campaigns participated in the 20th and 21st centuries.

 Color Sergeant

 The official battle color of the Corps is maintained by Marine Barracks, Washington, D.C. ("8th and I"), and carried by the Color Sergeant of the Marine Corps.
 The position of the Color Sergeant was first officially designated in 1965 and was first held by Gunnery Sgt.
 Shelton L. Eakin.
-The billet is a two-year tour open to all Sergeants; the only caveat being that the applicant must be at least 6 ft 0 in tall, as outlined by the drill manual of the United States Marine Corp. and pass a rigorous White House security check.
-The Color Sergeant of the Marine Corps traditionally carries the Flag of the President of the United States at state dinners and other official functions, and leads the color guard at various parades and ceremonies.
+The billet is a two-year tour open to all Sergeants; the only caveat being that the applicant must be at least 6 ft 0 in tall, as outlined by the drill manual of the United States Marine Corps and pass a rigorous White House security check.
+The Color Sergeant of the Marine Corps traditionally carries the flag of the president of the United States at state dinners and other official functions, and leads the color guard at various parades and ceremonies.